anchor14/anchor-blog/src/blogs/lesson.md

 But I like it because every time I was making progress recovering from trauma, all my friends gave me so much support.
 I thought I could stop there and take a break, and it would still be good enough.

 Deep down, I knew this incident, this event, was an opportunity to push my limits.
 So I didn’t stop.
 I kept waking up at 6 a.m. to study software design.

+Sometimes I would find myself in relief that I have fully recovered, and have a slight dip on my determination.
+In those moments, I would play Arranca by Becky G. That's the last song I remember before losing consciousness playing at the bar.
+It brings so much anger, so much pain that that the determination kicks back in because I have no other choice.

-And I’m not going to stop, not for the next decades to come.
+I’m not going to stop, not the next decades.
 This is the life I chose.
 And I'm far from done.

 *Don't stop when you're tired.
 Stop when you're done.*